OriginProtocol/origin/DEVELOPMENT.md

 host-machine$ docker-compose restart <container_name>
 ```

 ⚠️ Don't run `docker-compose down` when stopping containers!
-It will prune the container volumes and any changes after the initial image build shall be lost.
+Any changes made since the initial Docker build will be lost.
 Instead use `docker-compose stop`

 ### Troubleshooting